grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Just for a few minutes.
 Make sure to check it as soon as you come back down."

-They climbed up through the control room and up the interior ladders of the sail to the bridge.
+They climbed through the control room and up the interior ladders of the sail to the bridge.
 Owen was back in the lookout ring above them and greeted them when their heads shadowed the red light coming up from the open hatch, happy to have something to break the monotony of being on lookout.

 Overhead the clouds had blown off leaving a clear sky that was just beginning to brighten at the horizon.
-But the stars above still glowed, peppering the dark field in a way that suggested forces of chaos and random malevolence far beyond human knowing, but rendered into flat plane for the comprehension of the pitiful viewer.
+But the stars above still glowed, peppering the dark field in a way that suggested forces of chaos and random malevolence far beyond human knowing, but compressed into flat plane of simplicity for the easy comprehension and enjoyment of the pitiful mortals below.

 "Wow," said Cassandra.

 "Yes, that's the mariner's privilege," said Hemi.
 "And the lucky submariner occasionally gets to dip in as well."

-Hemi took out his sextant, clipboard, star charts, and graphs.
+Hemi unpacked his sextant, clipboard, star charts, and graphs.
 He took sightings on three or four known stars, measuring their precise height above the horizon.
-He scratched a number of notes onto the clipboard with a pencil.
+He scratched a number of notes onto the clipboard with a pencil while awkwardly holding a small red penlight for illumination.

 [//]: # (It suddenly occurs to me that a sextant is both used for a sighting of a celestial object, and giving you a siting of where you are.)